 There are various parts of your car that you should care for if you want it to function at its best.
-Some of these treatments you can perform yourself and some you need to call for a professional assistance.
-Some of the tasks you shouldn’t neglect include inspecting tires, monitoring and maintaining engine oil, strictly keeping to scheduled maintenance, examining the brakes, checking the battery etc. The extent of your devotion to the wellbeing of your car determines what you can do by yourself.
-You get better at caring for your car the more you engage yourself in doing so.
+Some of these procedures you can perform yourself and some you need to call for professional assistance.
+Some of the tasks you should not neglect include inspecting tires, monitoring and maintaining engine oil, strictly keeping to scheduled maintenance, examining the brakes, checking the battery etc. The extent of your devotion to the well-being of your car determines what you can do by yourself.

 Maintaining your car would help it stay in optimal condition and provide you with a safe ride.
 Below is a list of simple tips that will help you maintain your car.